rjeprasad/RappleProgressHUD/README.md

 ###`attributes`
 this is a dictionary with following Keys.

-- `RappleTintColorKey`               Color of the progrss circle and text
+- `RappleTintColorKey`               Color of the progress circle and text
 - `RappleScreenBGColorKey`           Background color (full screen background)
 - `RappleProgressBGColorKey`         Background color around the progress indicator (Only applicable for Apple Style)
 - `RappleIndicatorStyleKey`          Style of the ActivityIndicator - see below section for styles